 11. Reap the Benefits of Gamification

-Mobile games retain 36 percent of their customers after the first week, which is a lot better than most other categories of mobile apps.
-It can help non-game apps to take some lessons from the game-app playbook.
+Mobile games retain 36 percent of their customers after the first week, which is a lot better than most other categories of mobile applications.
+It can help non-game applications to take some lessons from the game-app playbook.
 By adding game-like features, you can make your program more fun and more rewarding.
 Get points for reaching your fitness goals, or level up after reading ten articles.
 Working some fun and game psychology into your product can be a great hook.

 12. Let Social Media Work for You

-The most popular apps are for social media platforms.
+The most popular solutions are for social media platforms.
 Use this to your advantage.
-Your users are already using social media apps to talk about what they are doing.
+Your users are already using social media platforms to talk about what they are doing.
 Make it easy for them to post about using your app while they are using it.
 It’s another level of engagement for your user, and it’s a great way to spread the word about your product.
 Win, win.

-13. Continually Make App Improvements
+13. Continually Make Improvements

 The biggest mistake you can make is considering your app to be a finished product.
 It’s never finished.
 It can always be tweaked, improved, and grown.
 Have you ever considered an app in the app store and noticed that the latest version is from a year ago?
 It immediately makes you think that nobody is really paying attention to it.
 Nobody wants to download a static app whose creators have moved on to something else.
 Keep your creation current, fix any problems, and let users know about it.